Frequently Asked Questions

 Scenario: Base model training = 900 GPU-h; LoRA training = 100 GPU-h.

-Creator share: 100 ÷ (900+100) = 10% of royalties when the LoRA is used.
+Creator share: 100 ÷ (900+100) = 10% of royalties.

-Example: If customers spend $50,000 on compute → royalty = $15,000; LoRA creator gets $1,500.
+Example: If compute spend = $50,000 → royalty = $15,000; LoRA creator gets $1,500.

 User buys credits; commercial use of outputs — who pays?